Philipp11033/Masterprojekt-Intelligente-Systeme/README.md

 6. Run catkin_make in your catkin workspace.
 If you have problems sourcing the two workspaces, a solution can be found here: https://answers.ros.org/question/205976/sourcing-from-multiple-workspaces/
 7. pip install -r requirements.txt

+(depending on the cofiguration, the package python-is-python3 could be neccessary) (run: sudo apt-get install python-is-python3)

 Setup finished!

 To run the simulation: